-Our senior care experts in Carlsbad and other nearby areas realize that it’s challenging to make heart healthy meals for seniors when nutrition recommendations appear to constantly change.
+Our La Jolla senior care experts realize that it’s challenging to make heart healthy meals for seniors when nutrition recommendations appear to constantly change.
 We had been told that saturated fats from options such as butter, red meat and fried food were harmful and could affect a person’s chances of developing heart issues, but later research revealed there isn’t enough evidence that those who gave up these delicacies improved their heart health – and so, we went back to our previous ways due to the go-ahead to choose butter instead of margarine.

 And yet, as reported in the Journal of the American College of Cardiology, scientists clarify that the lack of apparent results in reducing fatty foods is likely associated with equally poor dietary choices selected in the place of those fats – such as refined carbs.
 In the study, it was shared that those who exchanged fatty foods in their diet with healthier options, such as olive oil (a polyunsaturated fat) and whole grains did reduce their heart disease risk up to 25%.